ncssm/dssi25/_announcements/day-0.md

 ---
 title: Pre-workshop Announcement
 week: 0
-date: 2023-07-05
+date: 2024-07-05
 ---

-Please visit [https://demohub.ncssm.edu](https://demohub.ncssm.edu) and sign up for an account.
-We'll use this tool a bit this week, and having an account set up ahead of time will be very helpful!
+Please visit [https://datahub.ncssm.edu](https://datahub.ncssm.edu) and log in using the credentials that were emailed to you.
+We'll use this tool a bit this week, and verifying your account works ahead of time will be very helpful!
 {: .fs-5 }